kevinkochatt/ASRock-B460M-ITX-AC-Hackintosh/README.md

 - Hardware DRM (My system does not have a dGPU for this, just use chrome)

 ### Patch Guides

+##### Fix Wi-Fi (stuck on apple logo) for AirportBrcmFixup.kext
+You might have missed it in the notes, but for big sur and up:
+1. Right-click the AirportBrcmFixup.kext and "show package contents"
+2. In Contents/PlugIns, DELETE AirPortBrcm4360_Injector.kext
+3. Now you can use the kext in opencore and boot fine.

 ##### UHD 630 iGPU (Fix Sleep) & AppleALC Audio ID patches
 ![Screen Shot 2021-06-10 at 10 36 07 PM](https://user-images.githubusercontent.com/69612780/121631429-53572280-ca3c-11eb-9ea2-32326a3dc2e5.png)